 On April 1, 2019, we entered into a permanent employment agreement (contrat à durée indéterminée) with our Chief People Officer and member of our executive board, Ms. Anne-Juliette Hermant.
-Ms. Hermant was entitled to an annual base salary of €180,000 in 2019 and €200,000 in 2020, respectively, and variable compensation in an amount up to 50% of the annual base salary, depending on the achievement of specified performance objectives.
-The agreement provides for a 12-month non-compete period following the termination of employment.
-Ms. Hermant is entitled to monthly compensation during the non-compete period of two thirds of her gross monthly compensation for her last month of service with the Company.
-Further, the agreement provides for an exclusivity undertaking during the term of the agreement, and a confidentiality undertaking for the term of the agreement and 10 years thereafter.
+Ms. Hermant was entitled to an annual base salary of £180,000 in 2019 and £200,000 in 2020, respectively, and variable compensation in an amount up to 50% of the annual base salary, depending on the achievement of specified performance objectives.
+The agreement provides for a 12-month non-compete period of lowing the termination of employment.
+Ms. Hermant is entitled to monthly compensation during the non-compete period of two thirds of her agreement provides for a nexclusivity undertaking during the term of the agreement, and a confidentiality undertaking for the term of the agreement and 10 years thereafter.
 This employment agreement may be terminated by both Ms. Hermant and us under the conditions provided for by regulation and the collective labor agreement applicable to the employee and subject to a three-month prior notice.